JinayJain/news-tf-idf/README.md

 This project is hosted on Heroku at https://newstfidf.herokuapp.com/ **Please note that startup times for the app may vary depending on the availability of the free tier of Heroku servers at that time.** Wait for at least 1 minute so that the app can index through articles.
-Subsequent searches should be must faster.
+Subsequent searches should be much faster.

 ## Data